 You will need to plan ahead because shipping can take a while.
 But understand that most of the large carp fishing manufacturers buy their products from China and rebrand them with shiny new packaging.
 They are the same components but packaged differently and heavily marketed.

-A maggot clip from the tackle shop is the same from China, expect one maggot clip from the tackle shop is 38-pence, but only 3-pence from China.
-They do the exactly the same job.
+A maggot clip from the tackle shop is the same as from China, except one maggot clip from the tackle shop is 38 pence, but only 3 pence from China.
+They do exactly the same job.

 The Korda Chod System is £5.50 for 8 on eBay.
 Or, £2.61 for 10 on AliExpress!
 So, half-price if you are patient enough to wait for shipping.